ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_subprep.md

 ## Obtaining example data

 You are welcome to follow this tutorial using your own data.
-However, you can instead use example data, which you can download [here](/ENA_tutorial_data/example_data.zip).
+However, you can instead use example data, which you can download as a [single zip file](/ENA_tutorial_data/example_data.zip).
 Using the example can be helpful for familiarising yourself with how to structure your data for submission and the steps required to complete a submission.

 The example data was originally produced by [ENA](https://www.ebi.ac.uk/ena/browser/home), but we have restructured it for use with the two submission routes described in this tutorial.
 With the example data, you can submit 3 different samples to an example project, together with raw read data and sequences associated with each sample.